habitat-sh/on-prem-builder/README.md

 hab-sup(MN): The habitat/builder-sessionsrv service was successfully loaded
 ```

+Do a `hab svc status` to check the status of all the services.
+They may take a few seconds to all come up.

-If things don't work as expected, please see the Troubleshooting section below.
+If things don't work as expected (eg, if all the services are not in the `up` state), please see the Troubleshooting section below.

 ## Web UI